Bycatch: Sea turtles

 Sea turtles, already critically endangered, have been killed in large numbers in shrimp trawl nets.
 Estimates indicate that thousands of Kemp's ridley, loggerhead, green, and leatherback sea turtles are caught in shrimp trawl fisheries in the Gulf of Mexico and the US Atlantic annually The speed and length of the trawl method is significant because, "for a tow duration of less than 10 minutes, the mortality rate for sea turtles is less than one percent, whereas for tows greater than sixty minutes the mortality rate rapidly increases to fifty to one hundred percent".

 Sea turtles can sometimes escape from the trawls.
 In the Gulf of Mexico, the Kemp's ridley turtles recorded most interactions, followed in order by loggerhead, green, and leatherback sea turtles.
 In the US Atlantic, the interactions were greatest for loggerheads, followed in order by Kemp's ridley, leatherback, and green sea turtles.

-Fishing gear

-Bycatch is inevitable wherever there is fishing.
-The incidental catch is not limited to only fish species: dolphins, sea turtles, and seabirds are also victims of bycatch.
-Longlines, trawls and purse seine nets are driving factors in the endangerment of no fewer than fifteen shark species.
-Bycatch may also affect reproduction of populations as juveniles are also victims of bycatch.
-Bycatch happens most commonly with the use of gillnetting, longlines, or bottom trawling.
-Longlines with bait hook attachments can potentially reach lengths of dozens of kilometres, and, along with gill nets in the water and bottom trawls sweeping the sea floor, can catch essentially everything in their path.
-There are thousands of kilometres of nets and lines cast into the world's oceans daily.
-This modern fish gear is robust and invisible to the eye, making it efficient at catching fish and bycatching everything that happens to be in the way.
-Hook-and-line fishing could limit bycatch to a certain extent as the non-target animals can be released back to the ocean fairly quickly.